prvsousa/yubikey-ca/README.md

 * On-device key generation: `yubikey-ca init-key -g`.
 This is the recommended method, unless your device is vulnerable to [this security advisory](https://www.yubico.com/support/security-advisories/ysa-2017-01/).
-* Software key generation: `openssl genrsa 2048 | yubikey-ca init-key`.
-This is the recommened method if your device is affected by the previous issue.
 * Using an existing key, in PEM format: `yubikey-ca init-key -f key.pem`.

 You should also give a name to your CA, the default being "Yubikey CA".
-You can do so with the `-s` option :
+You can do so with the `-s` option.
+Also, you can choose the slot of yubikey where you want to generate the key with the `--slot`.
+The algorithm can also be choosed with the `--typealgorithm` option:

-* `yubikey-ca init-key -g -s "/O=Example Inc/CN=Certificate Authority"`
+* `yubikey-ca init-key -g -s "/O=Example Inc/CN=Certificate Authority" --slot "9c" --typealgorithm="RSA2048"`

 Now that your CA key is on the device, you can access to your CA
 certificate:

 * `yubikey-ca ca-cert`

+You can choose different slots with the `-u` option identified by key.

+* `yubikey-ca ca-cert -u 'pkcs11:manufacturer=piv_II;id=%02'`

 or to your SSH CA certificate: